Last modified 1 year

 In addition, it is fully modular, so you can easily expand it with all kinds of accessories, visual and audible alarms and even a touch screen.

-Is it possible to reduce the possibility of Covid with a DIY CO₂ monitor for less than 20 Euros?
+Is it possible to reduce the possibility of contracting Covid with a CO₂ meter of less than 30 euros?

 Virtually all scientists have agreed in recent months: The virus is transmitted and contagious through the air, mainly, and one of the most effective ways to reduce the possibility of contracting Covid is to adequately ventilating spaces.